 or pertinent example illustrating the idea in a practical setting.

-The text was very easy to read yet was filled with a wealth of
+The text was very easy to read yet filled with wealth of excellent

-excellent ideas and illustrations.
-The authors included several
+ideas and illustrations.
+The authors included several cartoons

-cartoons which were not only entertaining, but added meaning
+which were not only entertaining, but added meaning and accent

-and accent to some of the major concepts presented in the book.
+to some of the major concepts presented in the book.
+For readers

-For readers seeking a comprehensive, well written, and practical
+seeking a comprehensive, well written, and practical book on

-book on fitness motivation and adherence, few will be disappointed
+fitness motivation and adherence, few will be disappointed with